-Remember sitting with family looking through photo albums, admiring how someone had spent hours meticulously curating each page?
+Remember sitting with family, looking through photo albums, admiring how someone had spent hours meticulously curating each page?
 Photos in the shape of hearts, handwritten notes with the dates tucked neatly into the borders.
 Now those photo books are fading, and the tape's lost its stick.
 They've been stashed safely away in a box to be moved from closet to basement to garage.
-Very sentimental, but not so accessible.
+Very sentimental, but you’ll never be able to:

-Now imagine your family can view full-resolution photos of all your best moments—and you can see theirs.
+Now imagine your family can view full-resolution photos of all your precious moments—and you can see theirs.
 The beauty of storing your photos online is that you can keep them secure, organize them properly, and share them with the ones you love most.
 Think of all the shoeboxes you can recycle, space you'll save, and memories you'll share.
+It might sound arduous at first, but here are a few ways you can make that happen.

 Collect your photos into the cloud